axelzwaans/Bear-Ninja-Hunter/README.md

 # Game functionality

 This game is created using JavaScript.
-The player is able to play against the computer using a combination of functions.
 The computer randomly generates a number between 1-3 whenever the player clicks on their choice.
 This number is assigned a choice, and a winner is declared for each point.
 When the player or the computer reaches 5 points, the round winner is declared, and the points reset.
-For interactivity, sound effects are added when a player wins a point, and the images are enlarged when hovered over.

 # Deployment